The Power of Digital Governance in 2023

 The main elements of digital governance entail several key principles.
 Key strategies organizations can adopt include:

-- Make decisions at the right time – Focus your decisions on meeting the needs of the user and ensure that the team itself is empowered to make decisions so that upper management is only called on when necessary.
+Focus your decisions on meeting the needs of the user and ensure that the team itself is empowered to make decisions so that upper management is only called on when necessary.
 Short but regular meetings can be an ideal way of keeping on top of what is going on, without slowing down the pace of delivery.
-Be agile, it works.

 Mr. Arthur Mansourian has a 12-year track record as both a management consultant and investment banker, advising clients on valuation, capital markets, structured financing, mergers, acquisitions and divestitures and general corporate strategy.
 Mr. Mansourian served as Vice President while at NMS Capital Advisors, when the company achieved cumulative sales growth of over 5,100% with annual compounded sales growth in excess of 120% from 2012 to 2017.